 They had arrived at the first drop.
 Their log fell down a waterfall and sprayed them with water as they went into a tunnel full of singing animatronics.

 "It's dark.
 Do you think they can see us?"
-The chicken whispered.
-A bullet whizzed by his head which answered that question.
+Gyro whispered.
+A bullet whizzed by his head to answer his question.
 They tried to keep their heads low.
-Their log weaved in and out of complicated areas full of props and they were clueless as to where they were going.
+Their log weaved in and out of complicated areas full of props, and they were clueless as to where they were going.
 They didn't know if the ride's noise was helpful or simply annoying.
-From what they could tell the soldiers were whispering now.
+From what they could tell, the soldiers were whispering now.

-They went down the hill and it felt more like a rollercoaster than a river.
-They were launched over another hill and a wave of cold water washed over them.
-They were soaked and floating through another dark tunnel with air conditioning blowing.
+They went down the hill, and it felt more like a rollercoaster than a river.
+They were launched over another hill, and a wave of cold water washed over them.
+They were soaked and floating through another dark tunnel with air conditioning blowing on them.

-"It's times like this that I wish I had my black suit.
-That thing is at least waterproof."
+"It's times like this that I wish I had my black suit," Evina said.
+"At least that thing is waterproof."

-"So why didn't you wear it?"
-Kate said coldly.
+"So, why didn't you wear it?"
+Kate argued.